 Geography is a wide and varied subject that has something that will appeal to every student.
 Every child in our school should have the chance to learn about the world around them and be able to consider their current and future role in it.
-The geography curriculum lets students learn about people and their societies, economies, cultures and the environment.
-They will develop a deeper understanding of places both on a local and global scale and appreciate the need to live in balance with a fragile environment.
-They will also learn and develop a wide range of skills including numeracy, literacy, communication, and fieldwork.
+The geography curriculum at BHA follows the content set out in the national curriculum – places, human and physical geography and the development of geographical skills.
+Students will develop a deeper understanding of places both on a local and global scale and appreciate the need to live in balance with a fragile environment.
+They will also learn and develop a wide range of skills including numeracy, literacy, and fieldwork.
 The fieldwork allows for students to analyse data they collect and present findings using a range of mathematical skills.
 Opportunities to write at length are included in the curriculum for each year group.

 Year 6 – Topics:

 The UK and map skills.
 This unit allows students to learn basic geography using maps of the world, Europe and the British Isles.
 This reinforces their sense of place.
 This is followed by an introduction to map reading using Ordnance Survey maps.

 The Local and Global Environment.
 This unit allows students to examine the world at different scales, looking at the local area and examining the impact of global environmental issues on it as well as what people do to influence changes in the environment.

 Water and Rivers.
 Here the students learn about how rivers work using the River Nile as an example.
 This is followed by examining how water is used and where it comes from.
 Students discover what a precious resource water is.

 Settlements and Shopping.
 This unit allows students to study the local area and the places found in it.
 Some key questions include: What are settlements and why do they grow?
 How is the site for a settlement chosen?
 Students will study the places they live in and compare it to Pershore.
 A fieldtrip to Pershore to collect data will be included in this unit.